 BUT…what happens if your photographer’s computer crashes before you receive your wedding photos?!
 Imagine receiving a phone call or email from your wedding photographer, they take a deep breath and begin to explain to you that they had a virus on their computer and your photos are gone.
 Forever.

 This may sound extreme but it actually happens way more than I’d like to believe!
 I’ve seen far too many photographers post in different forums asking how they can break the news to their couples that the images are irretrievable!

-Earlier this year, my computer had a nasty virus which caused me to lose files that were on the hard drive– including client photos – yet I didn’t sweat at all.
+My computer had a nasty virus earlier this year, which caused me to lose files that were on the hard drive, including client photos.
+Yet I didn’t sweat at all.
 You’re probably wondering how the heck I could lose someone’s memories and not care (pretty heartless, huh?!).

-Since I had multiple backups of the photos on a separate external drive and also online, the biggest thing was having to reinstall all of my programs (bonus for being married to my own personal computer tech support guy!), all of the photos and files were easily retrieved from my backups, and I didn’t have to break any bad news to my clients.
+Having multiple backups of the photos on separate external drives and also online, the biggest thing was having to reinstall all of my programs (bonus for being married to my own personal computer tech support guy!).
+I didn't have tell my clients any bad news, and all of the photos were easily retrieved from my backups.

 Always be sure to ask about your photographer’s “crash plan”, making sure they have multiple copies of your photos on separate storage devices.
-It will save you from be on the opposite end of the “I’m sorry your photos are lost” conversation.
+This will save you from being on the opposite end of the “I’m sorry your photos are lost” conversation.

 Interested in more MUST ASK wedding photography questions?
 Click here!